beckn/beckn-onix/docs/demo_scenarios.md

 1. We install a core Beckn network using Beckn ONIX
 2. Bob tries to book a cab, but it fails due to layer 2 config not being present
-3. We install the layer 2 config for mobility and successfully complete the booking
+3. We install the layer 2 config for mobility `https://raw.githubusercontent.com/beckn/beckn-onix/main/layer2/samples/mobility_1.1.0.yaml` and successfully complete the booking
 4. He now wants to buy groceries from a shop on the way, but it fails due to the layer 2 for retail not being present
-5. We install the layer 2 config for retail
+5. We install the layer 2 config for retail `https://raw.githubusercontent.com/beckn/beckn-onix/main/layer2/samples/retail_1.1.0.yaml`
 6. Now Bob can complete the retail order and pick it up on the way home

-## Healthcare + Energy + Retail
+## Healthcare + Energy

 Cindy wants to schedule a wellness clinic visit, find charging stations near the clinic to get her bike charged while she is attending her appointment

 1. We install a core Beckn network using Beckn ONIX
 2. Cindy tries to book a wellness clinic appointment.
 It fails due to healthcare layer 2 being missing
-3. We install the layer 2 config for healthcare and Cindy can successfully book the appointment
+3. We install the layer 2 config for healthcare `https://raw.githubusercontent.com/beckn/beckn-onix/main/layer2/samples/dhp_1.1.0.yaml` and Cindy can successfully book the appointment
 4. Now she wants to find charging stations near the clinic, but it fails as energy layer 2 config is absent.
-5. We install the layer 2 config for energy
+5. We install the layer 2 config for energy `https://raw.githubusercontent.com/beckn/beckn-onix/main/layer2/samples/uei_charging_1.1.0.yaml`
 6. Now Cindy can find charging stations near the clinic where she can drop the bike and have it charged while finishing her appointment